ryanMegarityART/french-verbs-game/README.md

 ## technical choices

-My current frontend build-tool of choice is Vite which I have used to initalise a React + Typescript frontend
+My current frontend build-tool of choice is Vite which I have used to initalise a React + TypeScript frontend

 ## time spent